 This is not referring to just control of the senses in a mechanical way, but to the fact that the enlightened person lives thoroughly within himself.
-Although we usually think of the senses as the material organs of perception, in reality they are astral and causal, and their main purpose is the perception of higher things.
-So the liberated person truly lives “according to nature” on all levels.
-Seeing with the inner eye, hearing with the inner ear, etc., he sees and hears “true.”
-Also, it means that when he withdraws the senses he does not become inert and unconscious in what the yogis jokingly call “jada samadhi”–a state of mental inertia which is neither meditation or samadhi.
+Although we usually think of the senses as the material organs of perception, in reality the senses are astral and causal, and their main purpose is to see in the spirit.
+So the liberated person truly lives according to nature on all levels.
+Seeing with the inner eye, hearing with the inner ear, etc., he sees and hears true.
+Also, it means that when he withdraws the senses he does not become inert and unconscious in what the yogis jokingly call jada samadhi–a state of mental inertia which is neither meditation or samadhi.
 Rather, he is more conscious than otherwise.
 And it also means that when an accomplished yogi withdraws his senses he does not fall asleep as a consequence–something I expect we have all done to our embarrassment.

-“Sense objects turn away from the abstinent man, but the taste for them remains; but the taste also turns away from him who has seen the Supreme” (2:59).
+Sense-objects turn away from the abstinent, yet the taste for them remains.
+But the taste also turns away from him who has seen the Supreme (2:59).

 Prabhavananda: “The abstinent run away from what they desire but carry their desires with them: when a man enters Reality, he leaves his desires behind him.”

 People get fooled in relation to the senses, too.
-I knew a little girl whose parents tried for years to keep her from sucking her thumb.
+I think somewhere I have told about a little girl I knew whose parents tried for years to keep her from sucking her thumb.
 Even in the primary grades she sat around with her thumb in her mouth.
 One day, when she was visiting our house, she was watching television with thumb in mouth.
-At one point she pulled out her thumb and called to my stepmother who was in the kitchen: “Guess what!
+At one point she pulled out her thumb, called to my stepmother who was in the kitchen: “Guess what!
 I don’t suck my thumb anymore!” and put it right back in.
 Business as usual.
-(My father used to say: “When she is twenty-one her parents will buy her a Thunderbird if she promises to quick sucking her thumb.)

-It is amazing to see the difference between the ascetic approaches of exoteric and esoteric religions.
-Exoteric religionists blame everything on “demons,” claiming that every evil thought and impulse comes from evil spirits.
-The esoterics, on the other hand, understand that these negative thoughts and impulses come from within us–that we are totally responsible for the folly that foams up in our minds.
-Exoteric ascetics wear themselves out battling and driving away demons.
+It is amazing to see the difference between the ascetic approaches of Western and Eastern religions.
+Western spiritual writers blame everything on demons, claiming that every evil thought and impulse comes from evil spirits.
+The yogis (Hindu, Taoist, and Buddhist), on the other hand, understand that these negative thoughts and impulses come from within us–that we are totally responsible for the folly that foams up in our minds.
+Western ascetics wear themselves out battling and driving away demons.
 What can they achieve by living out this fantasy?
 Certainly negative spirits exist, but what can they do to us in the final analysis?
 It is the enemy within–our own ego and its ignorance–that really harms us and none other.

 A religion that does not teach its adherents to recognize and deal with their own culpability is right to be obsessed with sin, for what else can it produce?
-No wonder that exoterics welter in fixation on sin and evil in contrast with the esoterics who focus on innate holiness and perfection.
+No wonder that Jews, Christians, and Moslems welter in fixation on sin and evil in contrast with the Hindus, Taoists and Buddhists who focus on innate holiness and perfection.

-There was a great saint in the West–a Pope, actually–who tried to bring some darkness into the light of exoteric Christian sin-consciousness, but instead was condemned for heresy.
-Poor Pope Pelagius is immortalized only in exoteric Christian fulminations against the “Pelagian heresy” that man is essentially good and capable of holiness.
+There was a great saint in the West–a Pope, actually–who tried to bring some light into the of darkness of Christian sin-consciousness and sin-obsession, but instead was condemned for heresy.
+Poor Pope Pelagius is immortalized only in Christian fulminations against the “Pelagian heresy” that man is essentially good and capable of holiness.
 Unintentionally, Roget’s 21st Century Thesaurus gives an insight on this.
 Under the heading of “obsession,” the first entry is “attraction.”
 There you have it.
 Obsession with sin is attraction to sin; preoccupation with holiness is attraction to holiness.
-You get what you want.
+You get what you fix your mind on.